Table of Contents

 Your doctor will take a through medical history as to family with dermatitis, allergies, or asthma.
 Also, by examining your skin, it's possible for your healthcare provider to diagnose eczema.

 A patch test helps the doctor determine what the cause of the skin symptoms may be.
 This is done by placing small amounts of allergens on the skin and watching for a response.
 A skin biopsy may also be done for diagnosis for more severe skin infections conditions.

-Since eczema (atopic dermatitis) is a chronic condition, many factors are considered for treatment.
+Since eczema is a chronic condition, many factors are considered for treatment.
 Since there is no permanent cure for eczema, the goal is to help prevent or reduce itching.

 Prescription medications your doctor may provide for treatment include: